kubecost/docs/install-and-configure/install/cloud-integration/oracle/usage-api-cloud-cost-integration.md

 --from-file=cloud-integration.json
 ```

-Update the helm values to mount the secret with the configuration
+Update the Helm values to mount the secret with the configuration.
 `.Values.kubecostProductConfigs.cloudIntegrationSecret=cloud-integration`